Financial Disclosure for Judges, Magistrates and Judicial Candidates

 Electronic Filing of Financial Disclosure Statement

 Each judicial branch filer must electronically file his or her financial disclosure statement.
 Electronic filing has several advantages including the assurance that you have completed all necessary portions of the statement prior to filing, the receipt of an immediate acknowledgement that your form has been filed, and the ability to print or save a time-stamped copy of your completed statement.
 In subsequent years, your financial disclosure statement will be pre-populated with information contained in the previous year’s statement so that you will need only to update your statement before filing.
-The online portal can be accessed here:
+The online portal can be accessed here on or after January 4, 2021:

 If, after reading the instructions, you have questions regarding your filing requirements or completion of the statement, please contact the Board at 614.387.9370.